SeaGraphData/GSE-Planet-Tasks/README.md

 - Executing the transfer as a bulk operation with parallelisation
 - Monitoring transfer integrity and completeness

-The transfer phase is treated as a purely logistical operation.
 No data transformation is expected at this stage, as all standardisation has already been completed earlier.